-A successfully implemented project addressed a range of pressing issues of the modern day with a focus on CO2 emissions reduction, topsoil erosion and reconnection with nature.
+"Plant the Future" was a successfully implemented project that addressed a range of pressing issues of the modern day with a focus on CO2 emissions reduction, topsoil erosion, climate anxiety, climate change, and reconnection with nature.
 This was explored in the theme of urban agriculture, wherein we provided participants with the skills needed to start their own agricultural initiatives.
 The project was guided by the many studies that have shown the negative effects of climate change on the health of societies and individuals, physical and mental health are strained by both the psychological weight of climate change and the ecological damage.
 Shifting perspective from overwhelm and paralysis to community and habit-oriented solutions was therefore necessary to contribute to the health of the ecosystem and society.

 In this fully-funded youth exchange, 28 young people from Austria, Greece, Portugal, and Romania came together for 8 days, from the 15th to the 22nd of May 2022 to dive into the world of community gardens and nature reconnection.
 The youth exchange was solution-oriented, rather than problem-narrowed.
 Problems were discussed, but also sufficient time and resources were given to resolution.
 In doing so, we focused on three main topics: Theoretical knowledge of sustainable food systems, Practical skills of urban agriculture, and Emotional-cognitive of mental health practices.
 Overall, the project helped to increase personal confidence, enhance the sense of community, foster civic and social engagement and adopt habits that contribute to sustainable practices.